adriano055/learningCurve-0MatheusT/README.md

 Let's code! []s

 ------------------------------------------------//--------------------------------------------------

 My first modification in the project was the addition of cssReset file that contains a css code to reset the layout of project.
+A added to a simple navBar to the main page with some buttons to change the content of the page.gi